API

 Built-in event types

-• OnCreateEntity: Event emitted when a new entity is created.
+• OnCreateEntity: Event emitted after a new entity is created.

-• OnRemoveEntity: Event emitted when an entity is removed from the World.
+• OnRemoveEntity: Event emitted before an entity is removed from the World.

-• OnAddComponents: Event emitted when components are added to an entity.
+• OnAddComponents: Event emitted after components are added to an entity.

-• OnRemoveComponents: Event emitted when components are removed from an entity.
+• OnRemoveComponents: Event emitted before components are removed from an entity.

 source